Skip to main content

 Yes, you can.
 This is often called 'single fuel'.
 This may be because your property only has electricity, so you don't need gas.
 Or, you may like to have the two fuels with separate suppliers.
 Although, it's worth bearing in mind that often going for a dual fuel works out better price-wise.
 It also means that if there are any issues, you only have to contact one supplier.

-If you're switching to single fuel, there are similar things to consider: any exit fees, price, bundles, etc.
+If you're switching to single fuel, there are similar things to consider such as exit fees, price and bundles.

 What else should I consider when choosing a new supplier?